 If the prospective student-athlete has a history of a lack of cooperation with coaches, the recruiting coach must provide evidence of a change in the athlete's behavior.
 The Athletic Director will review the evidence and make a decision as to whether an exception is warranted.

-If the prospective student-athlete has violated NCAA regulations, he/she has the :
+If the prospective student-athlete has violated NCAA regulations, they have the :

-responsibility to provide the coach with the necessary data surrounding the violation, and evidence that he/she has been cleared by the NCAA, and is eligible to participate.
+responsibility to provide the coach with the necessary data surrounding the violation, and evidence that they have been cleared by the NCAA, and is eligible to participate.

 If the prospective student-athlete is currently charged with or previously convicted of a misdemeanor(s) (or charged with or found to have committed an act as a juvenile that would constitute a misdemeanor if committed as an adult) the coach must secure approval in writing from the Athletic Director.
 Minor traffic offenses shall not be included in this list of misdemeanors.